XDagger/xdagj/README.md

 - Security Question

   XDAGJ is still in the process of large-scale development, which means that there may be problems with existing codes or protocols, or errors that may exist in practice.
-If you find a security problem, I hope you can give it back as soon as possible.
+If you find a security problem, we hope you can give it back as soon as possible.

   If you find a problem that may affect the security of the deployed system, we hope that you can send the problem privately to xdagj@xdag.io.
 Please do not discuss it publicly!